On positivity of principal minors of bivariate Bezier collocation matrix

-\begin{rmk} The approach for proving Theorem~\ref{thm:conj17} can also be used to prove a similar result for the trivariate case: the trivariate B\'ezier collocation matrix for $d \le 16$ is positive definite, and thus the constrained polynomial Lagrange interpolation problem is unisolvent. \end{rmk}
+\begin{rmk} The approach for proving Theorem~\ref{thm:conj17} can also be used to prove a similar result for the trivariate case: the trivariate B\'ezier collocation matrix for $d \le 15$ is positive definite, and thus the corresponding constrained polynomial Lagrange interpolation problem is correct. \end{rmk}